Rank-sparsity decomposition for planted quasi clique recovery: Proof of Theorem

 \subsection{Subgradient Condition for Optimality}

-Now, we state a sufficient condition for the pair $(B^*, C^*)$ to be the unique optimal solution to problem (\ref{mdp}).
+Now, we state sufficient conditions for the pair $(B^*, C^*)$ to be the unique optimal solution to problem (\ref{mdp}).
 The conditions are stated in terms of the dual matrix, whose existence certifies optimality.
 These conditions are given in the following lemma which is similar to Proposition $2$ of \cite{chandrasekaranrank} and Lemma $2.4$ of \cite{candesrobust}.

 \begin{lem}[Proposition 2 of \cite{chandrasekaranrank}, Lemma 2.4 of \cite{candesrobust}] Let $M = B + C$.
 Suppose $\Gamma \cap T = \{ 0 \}$ (i.e, $||\mathcal{P}_\Gamma \mathcal{P}_T|| < 1)$.
-Then $(B^*, C^*)$ is the unique optimal solution to (\ref{mdp}) if there exists a pair of dual matrix $(D, Q)$ such that
+Then $(B^*, C^*)$ is the unique optimal solution to (\ref{qcp}) if there exists a pair of dual matrix $(D, Q)$ such that

 with $\mathcal{P}_T Q = 0, ||Q|| < 1, \mathcal{P}_\Gamma D = 0 \text{ and } ||D||_\infty < 1.$ \end{lem}